A closer look at the Google Privacy Sandbox

 Impact on the programmatic ecosystem

-As things currently stand, the introduction of the Privacy Sandbox requires a realignment of the programmatic model and an adaptation to the new data protection standards.
-Advertisers and platforms will need to find innovative solutions to continue to deliver relevant and effective advertising while respecting user privacy and security.
+As it stands, the Privacy Sandbox requires a reorientation of the programmatic model and a comprehensive adaptation to the new data protection standards.
+Market players must therefore find solutions to continue delivering relevant and effective advertising while respecting user privacy and security.

 Conclusion

-As the IAB Tech Lab’s analysis shows, the introduction of the Privacy Sandbox will have a significant impact on the digital advertising landscape.
-By restricting access to individual user data and limiting tracking options, advertisers and publishers are faced with new challenges.
-Advertisers must now adapt their strategies to develop effective targeting methods, while publishers must explore alternative monetization channels.
+As the IAB Tech Lab’s analysis shows, the privacy sandbox has significant implications for the digital advertising landscape and both sellside and buyside are facing new challenges due to the restrictions on individual user data and tracking capabilities: Advertisers will now need to adapt their strategies to develop effective targeting methods, while publishers will need to explore alternative monetisation avenues.

-A future without cookies requires new solutions and a change in thinking in order to do justice to user privacy as well as the demands and requirements of the buy and sell side – a fact that all market players are aware of.
+A future without cookies requires new solutions and a rethink in order to do justice to user privacy as well as the demands and requirements of the buy and sell side – a fact that all market players are aware of.
 However, only time will tell whether the privacy sandbox is the right way forward.

-The IAB Tech Lab has invited the advertising industry to provide feedback on their analysis by March 22nd in order to provide feedback to the Google Chrome team on the critical gaps the industry sees in the Privacy Sandbox APIs.
+The IAB Tech Lab has invited the advertising industry to provide feedback on its analysis by 22 March in order to provide the Google Chrome team with feedback on the critical gaps that the industry sees in the Privacy Sandbox APIs.

 “We will see in the coming weeks how the Fit Gap analysis and consequently the Privacy Sandbox develops – Google itself has already commented on the report.
 We will also have to wait and see how the CMA reacts to the report.
 What is certain is that we are now facing an exciting and hopefully trend-setting time,” explains Peruzzi.